+This study was a part of the Himalayan Climate Change Adaptation Programme (HICAP).
+HICAP is implemented jointly by ICIMOD, CICERO and UNEP/Grid-Arendal in collaboration with local partners and is funded by the Ministry of Foreign Affairs, Norway and Swedish International Development Agency (SIDA).
 The views and interpretations in this publication are those of the author(s).
-We thank Nand K. Agrawal, Programme Coordinator of ICIMOD/HICAP, for his valuable support during this study.
-We also thank Ieva Rucevska and Bijan Devnath for their support in producing high resolution figure and Anju Pandit for her support on typography.
-Thanks are also due to two anonymous reviewers and the Associate Editor for comments that helped improve the manuscript.
+The Authors thank Nand K Agrawal, Programme Coordinator of ICIMOD/HICAP for his valuable support during this study.
+The Authors also thank Ieva Rucevska and Bijan Devnath for their support in producing high resolution figure and Anju Pandit for her support on typography.
+Thanks are also due to two anonymous reviewers and associate editor Berta Martin-Lopez for comments that helped improve the manuscript.